postmanlabs/labs-docs/v6/enterprise/sso/user_sso.md

 warning: false
 ---

-After a team admin has enabled single sign on (**SSO**) for Postman, users can log in to Postman with a configured Identity provider in two ways:
+After a team admin has enabled single sign-on (**SSO**) for Postman, users can log in to Postman with a configured Identity provider in two ways:

 1. Ask the team admin for the **Login URL** that was generated during the SSO configuration.
 The **Login URL** automatically redirects the user to the configured Identity Provider.